blazingdrummer/BakedModpack/README.md

   4. Click **Play Modded**.

 ## Updating
-  1. Create a new profile in r2modman.

-  2. Follow Step 2 in **Installation** above.

-  3. Delete your old profile if you'd like.
+  1. Select the **BakedModpack** entry in r2modman and click **Update**.

-  4. Check the **Changelog** section at the bottom of this page for a quick rundown of what's different.
+  2. Check the **Changelog** section at the bottom of this page for a quick rundown of what's different.
+If there are any mods that have been removed, please manually uninstall them to prevent issues or create a new profile and follow the [Installation](https://thunderstore.io/package/blazingdrummer/BakedModpack/#installation) instructions again.

 # Overview
 If you've never played RoR2 before, or have only played a little, welcome and you're in luck!
 This pack is made with you in mind.
 I'd maybe recommend playing at least a couple of runs of vanilla before diving into the pack just to get into the swing of things, but honestly you should be just fine jumping right in.

 If you're already a battered survivor of the storm, this pack should provide fresh new challenges and content, alongside much-appreciated QOL and balance changes.
-You can find all the details of everything that has been changed in the User's Guide found in the `#links` section of the [Discord](https://discord.gg/QRtdUbV).
+You can find all the details of everything that has been changed in the [User's Guide](https://github.com/blazingdrummer/BakedModpack/wiki/User's-Guide).

 These are the basic changes/differences you'll need to know to get started with the pack.
 You should be able to learn everything else by just playing the game.

-# IMPORTANT DISCLAIMERS
+## IMPORTANT DISCLAIMERS
 This pack relies on lunar coins being a temporary currency that resets every run.
 You will be warned that your coins will be reset when you start a new game, and will need to type `tlc_aye` in chat before you can move at the beginning of the run.

 If you value your lunar coins or the integrity of your save file in general, I'd recommend creating a new profile to use when playing this pack.
 However, the risk should be relatively low, as I test pretty thoroughly before releasing, and, worst case, you can always edit your coins using the `give_lunar {number_to_add}` command or edit the save file directly.

 Speaking of commands and save files, I've left all of the admin tools I use active for your use if needed.
 This does leave the door open for cheating, but I think the potential usefulness in cases where glitches or mistakes happen outweighs this.
-Ultimately, you are in control of your own fun anways.
+Ultimately, you are in control of your own fun anyways.
 See the [DebugToolkit commands list](https://thunderstore.io/package/Harb/DebugToolkit/#commands) and the admin keybindings below for more information.
 To use a command, press `F5` to bring up the console and then type the command in there.
 If you are copying the command from a Thunderstore page, make sure to ignore curly braces `{}` and replace them with the desired variable (e.g. `give_lunar {number_to_add}` becomes `give_lunar -5` to subtract 5 lunar coins).
 For information on how to edit your save file directly, please visit the [Discord](https://discord.gg/QRtdUbV).

 ## Recommended Settings
   - **Gameplay:** `sprint sensitivity reduction` = disabled